enkidevs/curriculum/python/data-structures/advanced-queues/queue-s-and-threads.md

   - '[docs.python.org](https://docs.python.org/3.5/library/stdtypes.html#memory-views){website}'
   - '[www.troyfawkes.com](http://www.troyfawkes.com/learn-python-multithreading-queues-basics/){website}'

+parent: a-thread-safe-queue
+notes: |
-parent: a-thread-safe-queuenotes: The program does not work as it is.
+  The program does not work as it is.
 It has a syntax error, in this line:
       print q.get()
   the print should have parentheses since this is for Python 3.
 Fixed.

 ---
 ## Content